 Upon completion of audit fieldwork a draft report is completed.
 This is submitted to administrators who have direct responsibility for the department audited.
 An exit conference is scheduled to review the report and as an opportunity to clarify audit matters, obtain management comments and initial responses to the audit report and related recommendations, and to resolve possible conflicts or disagreements before the final report is issued.

 The final report will include a cover letter from the Director of Internal Audit requesting action if recommendations are made.
 In addition to audit findings and recommendations, the report should include actions taken by administration to mitigate or correct issues identified by the audit.
-This report is distributed to the University President, the University Spokesperson, and all administrators who have direct authority over the area audited.
+This report is distributed to the University President, Vice President and Chief of Staff, and all administrators who have direct authority over the area audited.